antreaspas/pin-map/README.md

 # Pin Map

-A pannable zoomamble spinning globe with markers (pins) using React and D3.
+A spinning globe with markers (pins) with zoom & pan capability using React and D3.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).